-Introduction: My name is Chris and I am a writer living in Brooklyn, NY.
-I manage technology and investments for Iterative Instinct, a hybrid private equity and venture fund I cofounded.
-I'm also interested in design, advising the smart fabric startup Loomia and the Los Angeles architecture firm M-RAD.
+Introduction: My name is Chris and I am a writer living in New York, NY.
+I manage technology and investments for Iterative Instinct, a private equity fund I cofounded.
+I'm also interested in design, and advise the smart fabric startup Loomia and the Los Angeles architecture firm M-RAD.
 My new book about smart contract programming entitled Introducing Ethereum and Solidity will be published on March 14, 2017.
 I've written and edited for Fast Company, Wired, MIT Tech Review, The Atlantic, Conde Nast Traveler, and the Tech@Bloomberg blog.

 Consultation: Editorial, video, ethnography, design, product management, and strategy are adjacent disciplines I combine with technology to solve problems.
-Here are some of the brands that have availed themselves of my creative work recently.
+Here are some of the brands that have used my creative work or strategic consulting recently.

-Personal: In my free time I like to race mountain & road bicycles and play foosball, habits I picked up a decade ago in college.
-While an undergrad at UVA I also worked for Red Bull as a field marketer; during summers I worked in bike shops.
+Personal: In my free time I like to hike, camp, race mountain & road bicycles, and play foosball, habits I picked up a decade ago in college.
+While an undergrad at UVA I worked for Red Bull as a field marketer; during summers I worked in bike shops.
 I was also a rower on the UVA Men’s Crew and a brother in Phi Gamma Delta.
 I grew up in Northwestern Connecticut.

 More: On Twitter I'm @chrisdannen.
 I blog at Supertemp.com.
 Our fund's collection of essays is on Medium.
 If you're still

 reading all the way down here, you may well check out my purpose statement.